Psychtoolbox-3/psychtoolbox-3.github.com/docs/BasicSoundOutputDemo.md

 sound output in Matlab like sound(), soundsc(), wavplay(), audioplayer()
 etc.

-This demo only demonstrates normal operation, not the low-latency mode,
+This demo only demonstrates normal operation, not the low-latency mode.
-extra demos and tests for low-latency and high precision timing output will
+Other demos and tests for low-latency and high precision timing output do that.
 follow soon.
 If you need low-latency, make sure to read "help
 [InitializePsychSound](InitializePsychSound)" carefully or contact the forum.
 Testing for low-latency mode showed that sub-millisecond accurate sound
-onset and < 10 msecs latency are possible on Linux, OSX and on some specially
+onset and < 10 msecs latency are possible on Linux, OSX and Windows with some
-configured MS-Windows ASIO sound card setups.
+sound cards.

 ### Optional arguments: